lsd-ucsc/academic-kickstart/README.md

 Generally, any basic additions can be made by just editing markdown files such as those in the `content/` directory.

 Advanced customization options are available (e.g. JavaScript, CSS/Sass, overriding templates) and details on them can be found in the documentation listed above.

+### Basic Customization

+The `content/` directory is where all markdown changes should be made.
+Currently, the `content/home/` and `content/seminar` directories are where the bulk of the additions have been made.
+The contents of each directory is listed below alongside a short description and any technical notes regarding its customization.

+#### `content/home/`

+- `about.md`: The high-level description of the lab that is displayed at the top of the website in the **About** section.
+- `events.md`: The **Events** section of the website that links to the Seminar page.
+- `faculty.md`: The **Faculty** section which contains pictures of each faculty member of LSD Labs and a link to their personal websites, or a page on the lab's website with more details.
+    - Faculty should have a picture displayed above a link to their personal website.
+Hugo requires that the image linked follows the format `/img/myfacultyimage.jpg`; however, the location of the image in the repository is `/static/img/myfacultyimage.jpg`.
+- `labs.md`: The **Labs** section that lists, and links to, the respective labs of each faculty member.
+- `students.md`: The **Students** section that lists, and links to, the students of LSD Labs.

+#### `seminar/`

+- `index.md`: The schedule for the Fall 2020 LSD Seminar.